Masking: A Coping Strategy in Neurodivergence

 Social Pressure and Acceptance

 One of the primary reasons for masking is the immense social pressure to fit in.
 Society often values neurotypical behaviors and can be harsh towards those who seem different.
-This social pressure can be a conscious or unconscious way to cope to gain acceptance, and avoid negative judgment.
+This social pressure can be a conscious or unconscious way to cope, gain acceptance, and avoid negative judgment.
 The internal turmoil of constantly having to fit into a mold that doesn't reflect your true self can be incredibly distressing.

 Avoidance of Discrimination and Bullying